alexander2618/MedLA/README.md

-# Adama: A Multi-Agent Framework for Knowledge-Intensive Medical Reasoning (AAAI 2026 Oral)
+# MedLA: A Multi-Agent Framework for Knowledge-Intensive Medical Reasoning (AAAI 2026 Oral)

 Adama is a research and engineering framework for multi-agent collaborative reasoning on knowledge-intensive medical and biomedical question answering tasks.
 It supports datasets such as MedQA, PubMedQA, MMLU medical subsets, MedDdx differential diagnosis style data, BioASQ-like recall tasks, and internal knowledge-grounded cases.
 This repository accompanies the AAAI 2026 oral paper introducing a scalable agent architecture that integrates logical critique, iterative elimination, and arbitration to improve reliability on difficult clinical and biomedical questions.